vcon-dev/sippy-conserver-adapter/README.md

-Certainly!
-Here's an example of a README for the FastAPI application that checks an S3 bucket every minute and lists new items on the console:

 # FastAPI S3 Bucket Monitoring Application

 This project demonstrates a FastAPI application that checks an S3 bucket every minute and lists any new items on the console.